 Preemergence Herbicides: Because preemergence herbicides prevent seedlings from developing, they are an effective tool against annual weeds.
 However, they will not affect established weeds.
 Timing is critical.
 They must be applied prior to seed germination.

 Atrazine is effective for preemergence control of chamberbitter in centipedegrass and in St. Augustinegrass lawns.
 Be careful not to apply on turf during the transition period from dormancy to active growth (spring green-up).
-Because chamberbitter tends to germinate in late spring and early summer, applications after grasses green up are effective.
+Because chamberbitter tends to germinate in late spring and early summer (once the soil temperature reaches 70 °F), applications after grasses fully green up are effective.
 Target areas where chamberbitter was observed the previous season and be careful to not apply near the roots of desirable landscape plants.
 See Table 1 for examples of products.

-Isoxaben is a preemergence herbicide that is effective for chamberbitter control in tall fescue, centipedegrass, St. Augustinegrass, bermudagrass and zoysiagrass lawns.
-For home lawn use it is purchased in a granular form, and the granules must be watered-in to allow the isoxaben to coat the soil surface for weed prevention.
+Isoxaben is a preemergence herbicide that is effective for chamberbitter control in tall fescue, centipedegrass, St. Augustinegrass, bermudagrass, and zoysiagrass lawns.
+For home lawn use, it is purchased in a granular form, and the granules must be watered-in to allow the isoxaben to coat the soil surface for weed prevention.
+Make the first application in late spring and the second about 8 weeks later.
 See Table 1 for examples of products.

 Isoxaben is also available as an additional active ingredient in one Bayer Advanced brand three-way herbicide.
 With this product, the postemergence, three-way, broadleaf weed control portion controls existing chamberbitter plants.
 The isoxaben portion will aid in preventing reinfestation of the area from seeds that may be present.
 To prevent new seeds from growing, the entire area to be protected must be sprayed.
 Wait 2 days after spray application and activate the isoxaben residual barrier by watering the lawn with ¼ to ½ inch of irrigation.
 Do not seed or overseed within 60 days after application.
 Do not apply isoxaben to a newly seeded lawn until it has been mowed 3 times.
 See Table 1 for an example of product.

-On tall fescue, bermudagrass, and zoysiagrass lawns, repeat applications of three-way herbicides that contain 2,4-D, mecoprop (MCPP) and dicamba can be used to control chamberbitter.
-Apply these herbicides in late spring or early summer when the weeds are still young and space applications seven days apart.
+On tall fescue, bermudagrass, and zoysiagrass lawns, repeat applications of three-way herbicides that contain 2,4-D, mecoprop (MCPP), and dicamba can be used to control chamberbitter.
+Apply these herbicides in late spring or early summer when the weeds are still young and space second application at 30 days later.
 These three-way herbicides may also be used on centipedegrass and St. Augustinegrass lawns at reduced rates and after the grasses have completely greened-up in the spring.
 Read the product labels for rates to mix and apply.
 See Table 1 for examples of products.
 For more information refer to HGIC 2310, Managing Weeds in Warm-Season Lawns.

-Celsius WG Herbicide, which contains thiencarbazone, iodosulfuron, and dicamba, will control chamberbitter, especially if applied when the average daily temperatures are over 60° F. Apply when chamberbitter is actively growing and again 2 to 4 weeks later.
+Celsius WG Herbicide, which contains thiencarbazone, iodosulfuron, and dicamba, will control chamberbitter, especially if applied when the average daily temperatures are over 60° F. Apply when chamberbitter is actively growing and again 2 to 4 weeks later, if needed.
 The addition of a non-ionic surfactant, such as Southern Ag Surfactant for Herbicides, will increase control.

 Control in Landscape Beds

 Postemergence Herbicides: The best choice for controlling existing chamberbitter in landscape beds is one of the many products containing glyphosate.
 Glyphosate will move through the plant and into the roots to kill the entire plant.
+Buy a 41% glyphosate concentrate and follow label directions for mixing a 2% solution to spray in a pump-up sprayer.
 See Table 1 for examples of products.

 Glyphosate is a non-selective herbicide which can potentially damage any plant through contact with foliage or bark.
 Protect desirable plants from drift by not spraying in windy conditions, by keeping the spray nozzle close to the ground, and by using low pressure.
 Further protection is provided by attaching a plastic, cone shaped shield that surrounds the spray nozzle and confines the spray to the targeted plants.
 Shields can be made from bottomless two- liter drink bottles.
 Plants can also be shielded by covering with cardboard or something similar that is disposable.